 And her penance is merciless: she must find a way to lure her former socialite friends into the tofu tenement she has been reduced to.
 Little does Blythe know that the ensuing collision between the pierced, tattooed, and dreadlocked inhabitants and the pampered, Kir-sipping socialites offers the only hope of finding a way out of her moral quagmire.

 Funny, fast-paced, sharp-eyed, an old-fashioned morality tale with an appropriately twenty-first-century ending, How Perfect Is That is a comic triumph of a novel.

-Sarah Bird, winner of the 2014 Texas Writer Award and a Barnes & Noble Discover Great Writers pick, is the author of The Yokota Officers Club and eight other novels.
-She grew up on air force bases around the world and now… More about Sarah Bird
+Sarah Bird, winner of the 2014 Texas Writer Award, is the author of The Yokota Officers Club and eight other novels.
+She grew up on air force bases around the world and now makes her home in Austin, Texas.
+She is a columnist… More about Sarah Bird

 Published by Knopf Jun 10, 2008| 320 Pages| ISBN 9780307269317